 When playing video games on a console, one doesn’t have much to worry about seeing as the underlying software gets out of the way once the game is active.
 This isn’t necessarily the case with PC gaming, and as such, it can become a challenge.

-When a game is launched, whatever software that is active in the background will continue to be active until something is done about it.
+When a game is launched, whatever software is active in the background will continue to be active until something is done about it.
 An active software takes up precious resources that could improve the performance of your game.
-We suggest launching the Task Manager and close every active non-system process that is not important.
+We suggest launching the Task Manager and closing every active non-system process that is not important.

 Is your web browser up and running with many tabs?
 Close them all.
 Are you encoding a video?
 Pause it, or finish the encoding process before launching your game.